AndreWal/AndreWal.github.io/content/post/new-publ_May_2018.md

 +++
 My article, "Taking the Initiative.
-Direct Democracy, Coalition Governments, and Welfare State Expansion", has been accepted at the Journal of Eruopean Social Policy.
-Below is the abstract:
+Direct Democracy, Coalition Governments, and Welfare State Expansion", has been accepted at the Journal of European Social Policy.
+Below is the abstract:<!--more-->

 Direct democratic rights are increasingly adopted around the world.
 However, what are the consequences of the introduction of initiative and referendum rights